abstractFlo/atlas-docs/installation/vanilla-template.md

 {% endtabs %}

 {% hint style="success" %}
-Congratulation, you have successfully set up your environment.
+Congratulation!
+You have successfully set up your environment.
 Now it's time to create your awesome gamemode.
 {% endhint %}

 ## Explain Folder Structure